 In this guide we'll show you how to install Microsoft SQL Server 2016 on your Windows VPS.
 We'll make use of a Windows Server 2016 and SQL Server 2016 - Standard.
+Please note that you are free to use newer Windows Server versions while following this guide.
 On this page you can find more information about the differences between SQL Server 2016 Web, Standard and Enterprise.
 You'll find the license key and download link of the ISO for SQL Server 2016 in your control panel.

 You can order an SQL Server 2016 license on this page if you don't have a license yet.

 Before you begin